kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

    of as "free" unit tests, although they do not replace a thorough test suite).
 2) Type hints are shipped in our packages so that customers can use them to further type check their own applications and get improved IDE and Intellisense experiences.
-3) Type hints act as documentation in code, they inform the reader of the expected type.
-This benefits us - the maintainers of the Python SDK!
+3) Type hints act as documentation in code and inform the reader of the expected types.
+This benefits us - the developers of the Python SDK!

 Since Python 3, type annotations were introduced and are the **preferred** method of adding type hints to your code.
 Annotations provide a cleaner syntax and let you keep the type information closer, or inline with the code.